 The human spirit is a mystery that has inspired, haunted and stumped the race for all of recorded history.
-The obsession could be compared to the race to space.
-As soon as man realized he could fly he began planning and scheming on how to get to the moon; then beyond.
+You could compare the obsession to the race to space.
+As soon as man realized he could fly he planned and scheming on how to get to the moon; then beyond.

 Religions around the world are obsessed with getting to heaven.
-They all aspire to this through prayer; a form of meditation.
+They all aspire to this through prayer; meditation.
 The only problem with this is it has become a competition instead of the driving force to love one another.
-Instead of sharing what they learn about enlightenment, they keep it hidden; a deep secret that is kept from us “because we are not ready to know”.
-Well who has the right to determine when we are ready to accept love and send it out to the world?
+Instead of sharing what they learn about enlightenment, they keep it hidden; a deep secret that hides from us “because we are not ready to know”.
+Well, who may determine when we are ready to accept love and send it out to the world?

 The series begins with the struggles of the Cold War.
-As we move into “Usher of Truth” we begin to see the evil that man brought upon it-self.
-It may have initially been unintentional, but once the door is opened and the invitation accepted, the evils flood through it with such force it is near impossible to close the door.
+As we move into “A Dangerous Truth” we see the evil that man brought upon itself.
+It may have initially been unintentional, but once we open the door and the invitation’s accepted, the evils flood through it with such a force it is near impossible to close the door.
 I say near impossible because nothing is impossible.
 The human spirit is resilient and able to bounce back from anything.
-As we work our way through “Days of Doom” we will begin to see the light that will save us from ourselves.
+As we work our way through “Days of Doom” we will see the light that will save us from ourselves.
 Watch and wait!
-As the story continues to unfold we get closer to the answers we all desire to know.
+As the story continues to unfold we get closer to the answers, we all desire to know.